23 Funny Poems That Will Perk Up Your Day

 “This comes of not looking before I tread.”

 Everyone makes mistakes.
 Read more about what happens to the earthquake here, and read more funny poems by Oliver Herford in The Bashful Earthquake and Other Fables and Verses.
+And if you want to be inspired by the beauty of the world, read these wonderful nature poems.

 A funny young fellow named Perkins